thehobbit85/zonk/Readme.md

 ![player demo](https://raw.githubusercontent.com/arvindr21/cli-adventure-games/master/demos/demo_player.gif)

 You will be shown help instructions before you start the game.
 At any point, you can type `help` to get help.

+If you type 'save' you will create a quick-save which will save the current game.
+If you type 'save "savename"' you will create a specific save file.

+Type 'restore' to load the quick-save game and 'restore "savename"' to load a specific save file.

 ## For developers